Expanding Knowledge in Existing and Emerging Computer Technologies

 All are taught by Microsoft Certified Trainers.

-Installing, Configuring and Supporting Windows 2003/2008 Server
+Installing, Configuring and Supporting Windows 2008 Server with Active Directory

 Duration: 32 hours (meets 3 hours per week, day or evening)